Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 Use the logs view to quickly troubleshoot and pinpoint issues.

-## Data Security with {{site.konnect_product_name}} Customer-Managed Encryption Keys (CMEK)
+## Data Security with {{site.konnect_product_name}} CMEK

-By default {{site.konnect_product_name}} automatically encrypts data when it is at rest using encryption keys that are owned and managed by {{site.konnect_product_name}}.
+By default, {{site.konnect_product_name}} automatically encrypts data such as payload and logs when it is at rest using encryption keys that are owned and managed by {{site.konnect_product_name}}.
 However if you have a specific compliance and regulatory requirements related to the keys that protect your data, you can use the customer-managed encryption keys.
 The instructions to create and manage CMEK keys are explained in this section [link]

 {{site.konnect_product_name}} uses the provided CMEK to encrypt logs and payload capture.
 This ensures that that logs and payload capture is secured for each organization with their own key and nobody has access to that data, including {{site.konnect_product_name}}

-Note : Payload capture is an opt-in feature that may be enabled with a prior agreement to the Advanced Feature Addendum.
+**_NOTE:_** The ability to capture Payload is an opt-in feature that may be enabled with a prior agreement to the Advanced Feature Addendum.
 Talk to your orgnaization admin to opt-in to enable this feature.

 ## Get started with trace and logs